Why 75% of ocean animals glow

 Bioluminescence can startle predators, camouflage, lure prey, confuse rivals, or facilitate mate recognition.
 One tactic—the burglar alarm—involves an organism releasing light to attract a larger predator to its attacker as a means of defense.

-When caught in the mouths of cardinal fish, this type of ostracod releases luciferins and photoproteins to illuminate the fish’s body quickly.
-Fearing being seen by a larger predator, the ostracod is released alongside the chemicals.
+When caught in the mouths of cardinal fish, this type of ostracod releases luciferins and photoproteins to illuminate the fish's body quickly.
+Feared being seen by a larger predator, the cardinal fish releases the ostracod alongside the chemicals.

 Near-infrared luciferase systems allow researchers to image and analyze cellular activity in living animals because they penetrate tissue more deeply than visible light.
 This provides a means of studying gene expression and protein interactions without harming the animals.